 To apply to Indiana Tech, make sure to follow the following steps:

-Set an appointment to meet with your personal admissions representative or submit a request for information form.
+Set an appointment to meet with our Military and Veteran Recruiting Specialist or submit a request for information form.

 Submit your previous college transcripts.

 Submit either an undergraduate application for admission or graduate application for admission.